RiyleLhaneMapanoo/TakeMyHeart_ConsoleProject/README.md

 Objective: Reach a Good End(?) :) <3

-Features follows the CRUD concept:
+Features follows the CRUD/S concept:

-C  – Allows the player to enter a custom name.
+C  – Allows the player to enter a name and achieve a highscore.

 R – Displays choices and game progression based on the player's input.

 U  – Updates the love points based on player choices.

-D – Resets the game (deletes previous love points) when restarting.
+D – Resets the game when restarting.

+S - Allows for a search of a route guide.